omgnetwork/omgnetwork.github.io/docs/challenges.md

 ```

 ## Challenging In-Flight Exits
-These are byzantine events on invalid in-flight exits reported by the Watcher that require action by users.
+The following are byzantine events reported by the Watcher on invalid in-flight exits and require action by users.

 #### `noncanonical_ife`
 Indicates an in-flight exit of a non-canonical transaction has been started.
 It should be challenged.